AMReX-Codes/amrex/Docs/sphinx_documentation/source/Visualization.rst

    by its magnitude.
 To do this, look under the Scale heading, select the vector value as the Scale Array and select Scale by Magnitude.

-   Two adjust the number and location of vectors displayed, one may alter the settings under the Masking heading.
+   To adjust the number and location of vectors displayed, one may alter the settings under the Masking heading.

 .. figure:: ./Visualization/ParaView_vectorfield.png